BozoJim/NewWorldStatusBot/README.md

 ## Installations

-You either need node 16+ and chrome installed or docker.
+You either need node 16+ installed or docker.

 ## Create your own application